Update 2018 09 20: Inserted link to video by Jordan Peterson, Ph.D.

 Although various inanimate things and writings, such as essays, newspaper articles, movies, chapters in book, books themselves, data tables, paintings, and so on… usually have names that are called titles, they cannot have any rights.
 Therefore they are not and cannot ever become entitled!

 Those concerns of mine over the many abuses of the term “entitled” are not trivial in connection with all other deliberate re-engineering of our languages.
-It is time to roll back the tide.
+It is time to push back the tide.
 It is time for the pendulum to swing the other way.
 Feminists have had their way with our languages for far too long.
 Let us begin to change things into the direction of including men’s rights in our languages.

 Changes happen a step at a time, just as the language police took many, many steps before they got the power to control and change our languages.